SpyroMF/UntitledCrawler/README.md

 onready var door_down_hitbox  = $DoorDown/HB/CS
 ```
 ## [02] System Development
-I have made good use of breaking big tasks into smaller ones.
+I have made good use of breaking big tasks into smaller ones (computational thinking).
 This have released a lot of stress since I started this current project about only a week ago.
 Since I didn't have much time; instead of making many enemies I only made one, that have many properties like speed, healt and size.
 That way i could make a little bossbattle when the player entered room 10 by just making the enemy bigger, have more health and move slower.
 I would also say that i used something between the agile and waterfall workflows.
 I showed off what i had made to get some feedback, and took some suggestions into considiration.
 ## [03] Documentation